 We live in the mountains of Idaho and hiking trails are plentiful and beautiful!
 AllTrails is great for finding a path, or just googling around works too!
 If you're ever in the Tetons, we liked this Jenny Lake hike - lots of milage but relatively flat so it's not too hard on the legs.

-I haven't swam (swum?) in a while, but Kylie's snaps of swimming lately have looked so good that I'm pondering a trip to an indoor pool...or maybe just a hot tub. ;) I love how weightless swimming makes me feel, and it's so easy on the body!
+I haven't swam (swum?) in a while, I’ve seen so many snaps of swimming lately have looked so good that I'm pondering a trip to an indoor pool...or maybe just a hot tub. ;) I love how weightless swimming makes me feel, and it's so easy on the body!
 Basically a spa day plus a workout in one.